Coin: Media of expression

+Cultural references

+Coins have been depicted in art and literature.
+A roman sestertius is shown in the painting Portrait of a Man with a Roman Coin by Memling.
+An Ecuadorian gold doubloon plays a key role in the novel Moby-Dick.
+Coins appear in the New Testament; for example, the thirty pieces of silver (possibly Tyrian shekels) exemplify Judas's betrayal and two leptons (the widow's mite) demonstrate true generosity.
+In Ancient Greek funeral and burial practices, an obol was often placed on or in the mouth.

 Physics and chemistry

 Flipping

 To flip a coin to see whether it lands heads or tails is to use it as a two-sided die in what is known in mathematics as a Bernoulli trial: if the probability of heads (in the parlance of Bernoulli trials, a "success") is exactly 0.5, the coin is fair.

 Spinning

 Coins can also be spun on a flat surface such as a table.
 This results in the following phenomenon: as the coin falls over and rolls on its edge, it spins faster and faster (formally, the precession rate of the symmetry axis of the coin, i.e., the axis passing from one face of the coin to the other) before coming to an abrupt stop.
 This is mathematically modeled as a finite-time singularity – the precession rate is accelerating to infinity, before it suddenly stops, and has been studied using high speed photography and devices such as Euler's Disk.
 The slowing down is predominantly caused by rolling friction (air resistance is minor), and the singularity (divergence of the precession rate) can be modeled as a power law with exponent approximately −1/3.